papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 - [Manual Lerp with `mix()`](#ImplementationB)

 <a name="ImplementationA" />
-# Implementation A: Using Mipmaps
+## Implementation A: Using Mipmaps

+_Note:_ I'll assume you understand the basics of mipmapping.
+If not, read [this primer]() before continuing.

 An old-school trick for cheap blurs is to down-sample your image with high quality interpolation (such as those employed by most drivers for mip-mapping), and then up-scale the image with linear filtering.